qnx-ports/check-tools/README.md

   - [x] Workflow is verified on QNX.
   - [x] Skipped tests are added to the resulting JUnitXML.
   - [ ] Errored tests are added to the resulting JUnitXML.
+- ctest:
+  - [x] Workflow is implemented.
+  - [ ] Workflow is verified on linux.
+  - [ ] Workflow is verified on QNX.
+  - [ ] Skipped tests are added to the resulting JUnitXML.
+  - [ ] Errored tests are added to the resulting JUnitXML.
 - meson:
   - [x] Workflow is implemented.
   - [x] Workflow is verified on linux.